 - Interdisciplinary Studies

 We offer a wide range of degree programs, with more than 55 undergraduate majors, more than 40 undergraduate minors, 12 master’s degrees and five doctoral degrees.

 Outside the classroom, our students learn by doing.
 They apply their knowledge — and learn new skills — through study abroad, internships and undergraduate research.
 And they take on leadership roles through student government, student media and other organizations on campus.

 Our students go on to work in a variety of fields.
 They’re judges and journalists, actors and archivists, chefs and clinical psychologists.
 Pick any profession, and there’s a good chance our alumni are leading the way.

 Our scholars and researchers work with colleagues across the academic spectrum — from engineers and scientists to veterinarians and statisticians.
 They create new knowledge and extend their expertise to inform and support communities.
 And regardless of their unique interests, they’re united in their mission to provide answers, solutions and value to citizens across North Carolina and beyond.

-We work with nonprofit, government and community partners to make a tangible impact on the world, from building the capacity of nonprofits and their leaders through the Institute for Nonprofits to applying academic research to community problems at the Center for Family and Community Engagement.
+We also support three community-oriented institutes and centers.
+We work with nonprofit, government and community partners to make a tangible impact, from exploring immigration through the Khayrallah Center for Lebanese Diaspora Studies to applying academic research to community problems at the Center for Family and Community Engagement.